-The architect of modern physics, Albert Einstein was not only known for his theory of relativity but also for the interesting character that he had.
-Exceptionally soft-spoken and creative, Albert Einstein was known of to be one of the most intelligent people on the planet with a recorded IQ of 160-190.
+The architect of modern physics, Albert Einstein is not only known for his theory of Relativity and the Photo-Electric Effect, but also for his interesting attitude towards life.
+Exceptionally soft-spoken and creative, Albert Einstein was known of to be one of the most intelligent people on the planet with an estimated IQ between 160 and 190.
+He was born to a family of Ashkenazi Jews in Ulm, the Kingdom of Württemberg on 14 th March in the year 1879.
+In the year 1896 Einstein renounced his citizenship from the German Kingdom of Württemberg to avoid the

-Here are some of the most interesting facts about Albert Einstein you should know.
+Here are some of the most astounding facts about Einstein that’ll blow your mind!

 Einstein was born with abnormally large sized head and was unable to walk until the age of 4.